 There are two broad classes of resource competition that can mediate invasion, and they relate to the type of competition that occurs.
 Invasion “from above” occurs when interference competition dominates, and species with large resource requirements are able to overcome limitations by seizing resources from established residents.
 On the other hand, invasion “from below”, occurs when exploitative competition dominates, and species with lower resource requirements are more successful because they use scarce resources in a more efficient way (Crawley et al., 1986, Ferguson et al., 2013, Hart & Marshall, 2012, Persson, 1985).

 Resource availability and usage are therefore key elements of biological invasion.
 Environments may create “niche opportunities” in terms of resources that stimulate or limit invasions (Chesson, 2000, Davies et al., 2005).
 When exploitative competition is important, the species that comes to dominate the community may be the one that can persist under the lowest resource levels (i.e. has the lowest R* value, sensu Tilman 2004), and displace all other species at equilibrium (Tilman, 2004).
-Therefore successful invasive species may be more effective than native species at using resources.
-For example, the diatom Didymosphenia geminata, is highly invasive and appears to have a low R*, which allows it to outcompete native species in oligotrophic systems around the world (Cullis et al., 2012, Sundareshwar et al., 2011).
+Therefore, successful invasive species may be more effective than native species at using resources.
+For example, the diatom Didymosphenia geminata is highly invasive and appears to have a low R*, which allows it to outcompete native species in oligotrophic systems around the world (Cullis et al., 2012, Sundareshwar et al., 2011).

 In marine systems, there is a strong association between artificial hard structures and invasive species.
 Commercial marinas and other artificial structures such as pilings, pontoons and jetties are considered windows for biological invasion (Airoldi et al., 2015, Bulleri & Airoldi, 2005, Dafforn et al., 2009b, Glasby et al., 2007, Ruiz et al., 2009).
 Several hypotheses have been proposed for why artificial structures increase the likelihood of invasion.
 For example, propagule pressure is thought to be much higher around artificial structures; similarly, higher rates of pollution may facilitate invasion by pollution-tolerant invaders (Erfmeier et al., 2013, Kinlan & Gaines, 2003, McKenzie et al., 2012).
 In addition to these factors, artificial structures modify natural environments in ways that may facilitate invasion: by reducing wave exposure and water flow, they provide a sheltered habitat that nevertheless has abundant hard surfaces available for colonization (Bulleri & Airoldi, 2005, Clark & Johnston, 2005, Glasby et al., 2007).
 We suspect that the reduction in water flow plays a key role in mediating the establishment of artificial structures by invasive species.